platformatic/platformatic/docs/reference/db/plugin.md

 }
 ```

-Note that you would need to add the `"typescript": true` configuration to your `platformatic.service.json`.
+Note that you need to add the `"typescript": true` configuration to your `platformatic.service.json`.